edgexfoundry/edgex-docs/docs_src/security/Ch-SecretStore.md

 are revoked every time the framework is started if `SECRETSTORE_REVOKEROOTTOKENS` is `true`.

-### Using the Vault CLI
+### Using the OpenBao CLI

-Execute a shell session in the running Vault container:
+Execute a shell session in the running OpenBao container:

 ```bash
   docker exec -it edgex-secret-store sh -l
 ```

-Login to Vault using Vault CLI and the gathered Root Token:
+Login to OpenBao using OpenBao CLI and the gathered Root Token:

 ```
 edgex-secret-store:/# bao login s.ULr5bcjwy8S0I5g3h4xZ5uWa